DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 We can see all the details of our job, including the partition, user, and also the state of the job (in the `ST` column).
 In this case, we can see it is in the PD or PENDING state.
 Typically, jobs go through the following states:

-- `PD` - *pending*: sometimes our jobs might need to wait in a queue first before they can be allocated to a node to run
+- `PD` - *pending*: sometimes our jobs might need to wait in a queue first before they can be allocated to a node to run.
-- `R` - *running*: job has an allocation and is currently running
+- `R` - *running*: job has an allocation and is currently running.
-- `CG` - *completing*: job is in the process of completing
+- `CG` - *completing*: job is in the process of completing.
-- `CD` - *completed*: the job is completed
+- `CD` - *completed*: the job is completed.

 You can get a full list of job status codes via the [SLURM documentation](https://slurm.schedmd.com/squeue.html#lbAG).